ValveSoftware/steamlink-sdk/README.md

 The Steam Link hardware is a single core ARMv7 processor using the hard-float ABI, running at `1 GHz`, with neon instruction support.
-It has approximately `256 MB` of available RAM and `500 MB` of usable flash storage.
+It has approximately `256 MB` of available RAM and `1 GB` of usable flash storage.

 ##Software